Federal PLUS Loans

-NOTE: Credit checks and PLUS Loan approval are only valid for 180 days.
+NOTE: Credit checks and Federal PLUS Loan approval are only valid for 180 days.

 What are the requirements for a Federal PLUS Loan?

 A “soft” credit check will be performed by the U.S. Department of Education upon PLUS application submission.
-It is a possible borrower to be denied if they have an adverse credit history; however, the credit check for a PLUS Loan will be more lenient than a traditional credit check.
+It is a possible borrower to be denied if they have an adverse credit history; however, the credit check for a Federal PLUS Loan will be more lenient than a traditional credit check.
 If the borrower is a graduate student, that borrower must meet the standard eligibility criteria for federal aid.
 If the borrower is a legal parent of a dependent student, that student must meet the standard eligibility for federal aid.

 What if I am denied a Federal PLUS Loan?

 You may choose to seek an endorser.
 If you choose to pursue this option, your endorser must create an FSA ID to complete the Endorser Addendum electronically.
-The PLUS Loan may only be awarded up to the endorsed amount.
+The Federal PLUS Loan may only be awarded up to the endorsed amount.
 You may also choose to appeal the credit decision.
 Contact information and instructions for appealing the credit decision will be provided in the denial notification.
-If a legal parent of a dependent student is denied a Parent PLUS Loan due to adverse credit history (and does not wish to pursue an endorser or appeal the credit decision) or lack of U.S. citizenship, that student may request additional Federal Direct Unsubsidized Loan funds up to the independent student limits.
+If a legal parent of a dependent student is denied a Federal Parent PLUS Loan due to adverse credit history (and does not wish to pursue an endorser or appeal the credit decision) or lack of U.S. citizenship, that student may request additional Federal Direct Unsubsidized Loan funds up to the independent student limits.
 This is typically up to an additional $4,000 for the academic year.
 See Federal Direct Loans.

 If a graduate student borrower is denied, no additional federal funding is available.

 What is the interest rate?

-The interest rate for any PLUS Loan disbursed from July 1, 2016 through June 30, 2017 is fixed at 6.31% and accrues as simple interest.
+The interest rate for any Federal PLUS Loan disbursed from July 1, 2016 through June 30, 2017 is fixed at 6.31% and accrues as simple interest.
 To learn more about how interest accrues, please visit the Student Aid page on interest rates.